AWSMagic/book/lambda/local/10050-manual/README.md

 # Manual Configuration

 We will install required packages and create several files.
-Let's start.

-//TODO: complete manual configuration
+> Please comment here if you need manual configuration steps!